AllenInstitute/MIES/Packages/doc/SweepFormula.rst

 """"""""

 Plot properties of the result waves of a miniature PSC/PSP classification.
 The operation combines the data from all input sweeps.
+Also all ranges for each sweep are combined.

 The operation allows to visualize `psx` data from the results wave or locally, i.e. from an `psx` operation from another formula separated by `and`.
 The